skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > recognize the physical limitations of their characters, and would go
 > without food or sleep for days just because they're "in a hurry" if
 > I let them.
 If I remind them they are tired, they roll their eyes
-> like I'm being unreasonable by sugesting they might be a bit
+> like I'm being unreasonable by suggesting they might be a bit
 > tuckered out and in need of rest after more or less running a
 > marathon.
 >